reonZ/easy-token/README.md

 -   Drag & drop the image from your computer.

--   Drag & drop from an image from a website.
+-   Drag & drop an image from a website.
 If nothing appears, it means that the server hosting the image does not allow CORS, simply save the image on your computer to use it.

 -   `Open Local Image` which is the same as the drag & drop from your computer.